TsankovLab/PM_scRNA_atlas/readme.md

 ```
 and download in the same folder seurat objects of tumor and pbmc scRNA from GSE190597

 These are the R packages required to reproduce the scRNA analysis.
-Additionally, to install cNMF (https://github.com/dylkot/cNMF ) and SCENIC (https://github.com/aertslab/SCENIC) softwares please refer to the corresponding GitHub pages

 System Requirements:

 Operating System: Tested on RedHat 7.7 x86_64.